 How Is Adopting Military Working Dogs Different?

 Military working dogs are fiercely trained as they are sent off to war to fight alongside human soldiers.
 These dogs are very different from their untrained friend or those dogs commonly found in shelters.
 They may not even be suitable for adoption for every family since they have different triggers and trained responses.
-Military working dogs can however make for good guard dogs due to their independent mindedness and aggressive nature.
+Military working dogs can however make for good guard dog due to their independent mindedness and aggressive nature.
 Such dogs are not meant for families with smaller children but former handlers and war veterans may love to be re-united with their war friend.

 For all that these dogs do for American soldiers, including each dog saving 150-200 servicemen in their career, they were, until recently, left behind on foreign soil.
 Those dogs that became too old or sick to serve any longer were euthanized.